Understanding BPD · May 22, 2025

 Step 4: Ruling out other conditions

-• Looking at when symptoms started
+• When symptoms started

-• Noting how long they’ve lasted
+• How long they’ve lasted

 Step 5: Getting the diagnosis